AIgineerAB/azure-cloud-datapipeline/03_Azure_intro/README.md

   <summary>🧠 <b>Knowledge check</b></summary>
   Can you explain these concepts intuitively during an interview for cloud data engineer?

-  - What do we describe a containerized application as short-lived and stateless?
+  - What does it mean by a short-lived and stateless containerized application?
   - Can a containerized application persistently store data?
 </details>

 ### Data stores